 2. Identify Your Audience

 Let’s use an example.
-Over the past few years I’ve been connecting with a community of teachers and educators through my work with USC’s Rossier School of Education’s Masters in Teaching program delivered online.
+Over the past few years I’ve been connecting with a community of teachers and educators through my work with USC’s Rossier School of Education’s online teaching degree program delivered online.

 When I started communicating in this space I had little experience in teaching, I had been a teacher, but not for very long.
 Upon further research I identified the hashtag #edchat on twitter and was introduced to a world of connected educators, bloggers, tweeters, etc.